swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cat au* > ../all_data

-This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
+This tells the shell to take the output from the `cat au*` command and redirect it into a new file called `../all_data`.
 To verify that this worked, examine the `all_data` file.
-If `all_data` had already existed, we would have overwritten it.
-So the `>` character tells the shell to take the output from what ever is on the left and dump it into the file on the right.
-The `>>` characters do almost the same thing, except that they will append the output to the file if it already exists.
+If `all_data` had already existed, we would have overwritten it because the `>` character tells the shell to take the output from the command on the left and turn that into the contents of the file on the right.
+The `>>` characters do almost the same thing, except that they will *append* the output to the file if it already exists.

 * * * *